mhweiner/MrRouter/README.md

 ### `route()`

 Routes based on current hash.
-Returns true if a match was found, false otherwise. `navigateAwayCallback` is ignored.
-Returns true if there was a match, false otherwise.
+Returns `true` if there was a match, `false` otherwise.
+Any callbacks set using `setOnHashChange` are ignored.

 ### `status()`